-\keypoint{Noise and Regularisation} Many previous FSL models struggle with deeper backbones \cite{mishra2018simple, finn2017model}.
-For best performance, we would like to fully exploit a state of the art embedding module architecture (we use SENet \cite{hu2018senet}), and also benefit from the array of comparison modules mentioned above.
-However the parameters introduced in such a rich architecture and multiple embedding modules introduce additional overfitting risk.
-We therefore develop a novel regularisation technique by adding learned Gaussian noise at each network module.
-Rather than generating deterministic features at a module output, we generate means and variances \cut{(analogous to the output of a density network, or generator of a VAE)} which are sampled in the forward pass, with backpropagation relying on the reparamaterisation trick.
-Unlike density networks \cite{bishop1994mdn} where such distributions are only generated at the output layer, or VAEs \cite{kingma2014variationalAutoEncoder} here they are generated only once by the generator, we generate multiple such stochastic features at each embedding module's output.
+\keypoint{Leaned Noise and Regularisation} Many previous FSL models struggle with deeper backbones \cite{mishra2018simple, finn2017model}.
+For best performance, we would like to exploit a state-of-the-art embedding module architecture (we use SENet \cite{hu2018senet}), and also benefit from the array of comparison modules mentioned above.
+To enable \modelnameshort{} to benefit from deep backbones without overfitting, we modify the embedding modules to output a feature distribution at each layer.
+Rather than generating deterministic features at a module output, we generate means and variances which are sampled in the forward pass, with back propagation relying on the reparamaterization trick.
+Unlike density networks \cite{bishop1994mdn} where such distributions are only generated at the output layer, or VAEs \cite{kingma2014variationalAutoEncoder} here they are generated only once by the generator, we generate such stochastic features at \emph{each} embedding module's output.
 This can be seen as an end-to-end learnable data augmentation strategy in semantic feature rather than image space.
 It is also complementary to standard L2/weight decay and image space augmentation techniques.